netboxlabs/console-docs/docs/netbox-enterprise/nbe-ec-installation.md

 ### Proxies

 If you are installing in a restrictive environment, you may have to provide extra configuration at install-time.
+NetBox Enterprise as of version 1.6.0 has support for installing through proxies using the following configuration.

 #### Proxy Configuration